DX Heroes logo

 Conclusion

-If you want to learn more about Cursor visit their docs.
+If you want to learn more about Cursor, visit their docs.

-If you haven't tried Cursor yet, you can download it here.
+And if you haven't tried Cursor yet, you can download it here.

 Cursor IDE - import settings and plugins from VS Code